The Drew Carey Show: Ratings

 The show initially finished outside of the Top 30 in the Nielsen ratings, at #48.
-In the second season, ratings improved, and the series jumped into the Top 30, remaining there for the next three seasons as well.
+In the second season, ratings improved, and the series jumped into the Top 25, remaining there for the next three seasons as well.
 The sixth season finished just outside of the Top 30, at #37.
 This is attributable to the erosion of network audiences that began in the late 1990s.

-After its sixth season, ABC and Warner Bros. negotiated to keep the series on through the 2003-04 television season, which would place it in its ninth season.
+After its sixth season, ABC and Warner Bros.
+Television negotiated to keep the series on through the 2003-04 television season, which would place it in its ninth season.
 However, in its seventh season, The Drew Carey Show experienced a dramatic ratings drop, as did several other ABC series.
 A schedule move by ABC for the eighth season resulted in even worse ratings, falling out of the Top 100.
 At midseason, ABC placed the series on hiatus, and attempted to get out of the contract with Warner Bros.
-When they were unable to, the network finished the eighth season in the summer, and decided to burn off the ninth and final season during the summer of 2004.
+Television.
+When they were unable to, ABC finished the eighth season in the summer, and decided to burn off the ninth and final season during the summer of 2004.
 The series finale was viewed by a little over 5 million viewers.